elisa-tech/wg-automotive/Cluster_Display_Use_Case_v2/stpa/telltale.md

 ##### TC-UCA-01

-Telltale Checking provides Read when incorrect image data relating to Required Telltales is stored by Return Buffer
+TC provides Read when incorrect image data relating to required Telltales is stored by RB

 **Reason:** Providing